michael @ kawa in ~ [12:42:16] $ neofetch -` michael@kawa .o+` ------------ `ooo/ OS: Arch Linux x86_64 `+oooo: Host: K501UX 1.0 `+oooooo: Kernel: 5.1.8-arch1-1-ARCH -+oooooo+: Uptime: 10 hours, 32 mins `/:-:++oooo+: Packages: 960 (pacman), 242 (nix) `/++++/+++++++: Shell: zsh 5.7.1 `/++++++++++++++

 $mod+p to a rofi script so I can access them easily.

-On my personal computer, I'm using mpd, the music player daemon along with sonata, which is a GTK frontend.
+On my personal computer, I'm using mpd, the music player daemon along with Cantata, which is a Qt frontend.
 I like using mpd because this also allows me to display my current playing song in my i3 bar.

 The stack for this website looks like: